catalog header

 Faculty Initiated Drop Policy

 Students should contact professors or academic departments prior to the first class session if they plan to be absent.
 If a student misses the first class meeting without notifying the instructor or academic department, the student may be dropped from the course at the discretion of the instructor and provided that the course is closed.
-Professors will report absences to the Dean, who, upon approval, will notify the Registrar’s Office to drop students from course sections.
+Professors will report absences to the Dean, who, upon approval, will notify the University Registrar’s Office to drop students from course sections.
 For further information about unexcused absences, please refer to Gonzaga’s “Class Attendance Policy.”

 Enrollment Verifications